Error detection and correction: Forward error correction

 Shannon's theorem is an important theorem in forward error correction, and describes the maximum information rate at which reliable communication is possible over a channel that has a certain error probability or signal-to-noise ratio (SNR).
 This strict upper limit is expressed in terms of the channel capacity.
-More specifically, the theorem says that there exist codes such that with increasing encoding length the probability of error on a discrete memoryless channel can be made arbitrarily small, provided that the code rate is smaller than the channel capacity.
+More specifically, the theorem says that there exist codes such that with increasing encoding length the probability of error on a discrete memoryless channel can be made arbitrarily small, provided that the code rate is lower than the channel capacity.
 The code rate is defined as the fraction k/n of k source symbols and n encoded symbols.

 The actual maximum code rate allowed depends on the error-correcting code used, and may be lower.
 This is because Shannon's proof was only of existential nature, and did not show how to construct codes that are both optimal and have efficient encoding and decoding algorithms.